FAQs for JDs

-    How can we see what classes are available in other schools (e.g., the School of Social Policy & Practice or Wharton) and sign up for them?
+How can we see what classes are available at other schools/programs at Penn?
+And how do we sign up for them?
 Can we do it online?

 Regarding Wharton classes, these graduate level courses are distributed to Wharton students based on a lottery.
 You may view the class offerings online at the following website, however until the lottery process ends for Wharton students, we will not have a good idea of which are still open to accepting students from different schools.

-Please visit the Registrar’s Cross-Disciplinary Education page on the Goat for more information regarding scheduling classes outside of the law school, how to make sure they will apply to your law degree, and how exactly to interpret Wharton’s process specifically.
+Please visit the Registrar’s Cross-Disciplinary Education page for more information regarding scheduling classes outside of the law school, how to make sure they will apply to your law degree, and how exactly to interpret Wharton’s process specifically.

 1 CU (credit unit) in any other graduate program class is considered equivalent to 3 SH (semester hours) at the law school.
 A course listed as a 0.5 CU is equivalent to 1.5 SH.